CUBRID/cubrid-manual/en/sql/query/show.rst

 SHOW COLUMNS
 ============

-Displays the column information of a table.
+It shows the column information of a table.
 You can use the **LIKE** clause to search the column names matching it.
-If you use the **WHERE** clause, you can search column names with more general terms like, "General Considerations for All **SHOW** Statements."  :
+If you use the **WHERE** clause, you can search column names with more general terms like, "General Considerations for All **SHOW** Statements.".

 ::

     SHOW [FULL] COLUMNS {FROM | IN} tbl_name [LIKE 'pattern' | WHERE expr];

-If a **FULL** keyword is used, it displays the additional information, collation.
+If a **FULL** keyword is used, It shows the additional information, collation.

 **SHOW FIELDS** is the same statement as **SHOW COLUMNS**.